achingbrain/ssdp/README.md

       modelNumber: 'A vendor specific model number',
       modelURL: 'http://example.com',
       serialNumber: 'A device specific serial number',
-      UDN: 'unique-identifier' // should be the same as the bus UDN
+      UDN: 'unique-identifier' // should be the same as the bus USN
       presentationURL: 'index.html'
     }
   }